2.3 Academic Programs

 BoR POLICY MANUAL 3.3.1, CORE CURRICULUM

-A record of all degrees offered by an individual institution shall be on file in the respective registrar’s office and shall be listed in the USG’s database of Degrees and Majors.
-A new degree, including external degrees, shall not be listed until it has been approved by the Board of Regents.
+A record of all degrees, majors, and standalone certificates offered by an individual institution shall be on file in the respective registrar’s office and shall be listed in the USG’s database of Degrees and Majors.
+A new degree, major, or standalone certificate shall not be listed until it has been approved by the Board of Regents.

 A baccalaureate degree program must require at least 21 semester hours of upper division courses in the major field and at least 39 semester hours of upper division work overall.